ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #ImmunityCredentials #PublicHealthVsPrivacy #COVID19.md

 ### Implementations of Contact Tracing

-**Here is a comprehensive summary of contact tracing implementations in the US, and 40+ countries around the world, from USC:
+**This is a comprehensive summary of contact tracing implementations in the US, and 40+ countries around the world, from USC:**

-Tanaka, Nina (Last Updated: 2020, April 11).
+* Tanaka, Nina (Last Updated: 2020, April 11).
 Background Research on mobile applications focused on COVID-19  [#Implementation #Review, USC Viterbi School of Engineering].
   * Retrieved from https://docs.google.com/document/d/1bgsNjPcvoz8fpOutEYiqCJpu2PWYHnGqPI3pcK9mUio/edit.
   > KEYQUOTE: Based on news stories and other online sources, with a focus on February 2020 to present.

-**Some additional notable projects or specific links, not yet in the USC list:**
+**Some additional notable projects or specific links, not yet in the USC list (listed in alphabetical order):**

 * Apple/Google Privacy Contact Tracing (2020, April 10)
   * Bluetooth Specification (2020, April 10)